 Michael Harcourt teaches history and social studies in Wellington, New Zealand at Wellington High School, a progressive inner city, multi-cultural school, which awards a teacher each year with a travel scholarship.

 Harcourt has been working with others in the Wellington area to develop a community of history educators.
 He has been particularly interested in the Benchmarks of Historical Thinking Project, as a model that New Zealand history teachers might look to for guidance as they begin to develop a new and progressive curriculum document.

-Bruce Fehn is associate professor of social studies education at the University of Iowa.
+Dr. Fehn is Associate Professor of Social Studies Education at the University of Iowa.
 He received his PhD in American history from the University of Wisconsin-Madison.
-Fehn?s recent historical research has focused on the intersection of race, gender, and rape.
+Fehn's recent historical research has focused on the intersection of race, gender, and rape.
 He also conducts research on what students learn from making desktop historical documentaries.
 He has published in many history and social studies education journals.
 In 2004 he was a Fulbright scholar in New Zealand.

 Dr. Yang Ching-Yao is a Visiting Scholar both at the Centre and with the Department of Curriculum Studies.
 His research interests centre on higher education in China and comparative education, particularly with regard to the history textbooks authorized in different nations.
 He has been a Visiting Scholar at the University of Illinois, Urbana/Champagne, University of Nagoya, Japan, and Beijing University, China.
 While at UBC, he will be working primarily with Penney Clark.
 The focus of his research here will be representations of China, Taiwan, and Japan in history textbooks authorized in Canada.